 If your family is the most important thing in your life, you probably value a good work-life balance.
 A steady diet of 60-hour workweeks is not for you.
 In this kind of situation, I suggest looking for home-based franchises.
 Home-based work reduces time spent commuting and usually allows for a flexible schedule, so you can more easily balance work with responsibilities such as child care and errands.
 Franchises that fit this description are usually personal service franchises.
 Examples include:

-• If you have significant resources to invest and a strong leadership background, you should also consider executive franchising.
+If you have significant resources to invest and a strong leadership background, you should also consider executive franchising.
 An executive franchisee purchases multiple brick-and-mortar locations and hires one or more managers to operate them.
 The franchisee oversees strategy, growth, and big-picture financials.
 Once the business is past the launch period, the owner only has to invest 8-10 hours per week to keep it running.
-Whether you’re a parent of small children or a grandparent who wants more time with the grandkids, this kind of setup is ideal.
+Whether you’re looking for more time with your children, grandchildren, or spouse, or you need flexibility to care for aging parents, this kind of setup is ideal for family-oriented people.

 Values-Based Franchising: Education